RylandB/Proposal-Generator/Documentation/User.md

 - Once logged in, you can chose to use the OCR or the input data tab for data entry.
 The OCR can be used for automatic data fill and will give you an option to select which table of information you want.
 Here is an example of the OCR file upload.
 You first select your file from chose file, then select upload to have to OCR work.
 Once finished you will select submit selected box at the bottom
 * ![](images/OCRfileselect.png)
-- Fill out your data using the input fields on the left of the screen
+- If you wish to fill out data manually, you can always use the manual data entry on the input data tab here
 * ![](images/inputAssets.png)
 - Once finished building your porfolio, use the link in the bottom right of the page as well as the "Submit Portfolio" button
 * ![](images/submitPortfolio.png)